 And then there’s the lights.
 Jarringly bright and on for 16 hours on a clock that you’re not able to set other than plugging it in at 6 am so it goes off at 10pm, which I wouldn’t call a problem if you can house the click and grow in its own room, but the lights are jarringly bright, and this is just one of a number of design flaws that become apparent as you spend time with the Click and Grow.
 The device is well intentioned, but isn’t very thoughtful.
 I think the best way to describe it is, clunky with a pretty exterior.

 Lastly, there seem to be logistics or operational issues at Click and Grow, poor customer support, poor systems integration between sales and customer support, and the app they offer is utterly useless – but that’s a whole different story.

-Recommendation: Don’t buy.
+Recommendation: Buy if you have kids.
+Dont buy to grow food for yourseld.
 The Click and Grow will deliver on growing the plants, but the yield is next to none.
 When it arrived I can only say that I was very much looking forward to “Growing my own food” as Click and Grow website claims, which I reckon I did if you count half a salad split between two people after growing for two months, food.
 Finally, the Click and Grow lights are possibly its worst feature, and the operational issues make dealing with the company difficult, like in the case of not being able to log into my account for a weeks to pick the plants Im getting shipped early, and not a word from their help desk.

 Ranking is based on a five star (*****) scale.